Sooraj-s-98/Vite/README.md

 ## 💁‍♀️ How to use

-- Install dependencies `yarn`
+- Install dependencies `npm install`
-- Connect to your Railway project `railway link`
-- Start the development server `railway run yarn dev`
+- Start the development server `npm run dev`

 ## 📝 Notes